 Offerings vary from Scripture study, Book discussions, meditation, and Inquirer’s classes, depending on the liturgical season and parish schedule.

-Group activities are scheduled every 4-6 weeks and are generally geared to ages 9-16, though some activities are appropriate for all ages.
-Over the last few years we have enjoyed ice skating, numerous baking projects for friends of All Saints, afternoons together at the beach, and bowling.
+Group activities are on hiatus due to the pandemic.
+Over the last few years we have enjoyed ,numerous baking projects for friends of All Saints, afternoons together at the beach, and bowling.
 We also are engaged in Outreach, helping with Project Backpack, and have raised funds for global outreach.
 All are welcome!